Travel soccer tryouts for the Fall 2017-Spring 2018 seasons have been completed and rosters have been finalized. Thank you for participating.

-Tryouts for BJSA travel soccer teams forming for the Fall 2014 – Spring 2015 seasons will be held during the first two weeks of June.
+Tryouts for BJSA travel soccer teams forming for the Fall 2018 – Spring 2019 seasons will be held during early June 2018.
 Two tryouts will be held for each team.
-All players must be registered before the first tryout.
-A completed BJSA registration form & applicable fee must be mailed to our P.O.
-Box or brought to the coach before your child can participate in the tryout.
-If you register online, please bring a copy of your confirmation to the tryout.
-The complete travel tryout schedule is listed below.
+All players must be registered for the Fall 2017 season before they can participate in the tryouts (Fall registration will open in May).
+Please register online prior to the first tryout and bring a copy of your registration confirmation.

 – Players must arrive at least 15 minutes prior to the start of tryouts to get checked in.

 – Players who are already members of a travel team are not allowed to wear any part of their BJSA uniform.